ahemyu/Semantic-Search/README.md

 ### Step 4: Launch the application
-Go into the src directory and run the main.py like so:
+Go into the src directory and run the main.py like so (might take a while until it runs):

 ```bash
 cd src